-On my current contract I have to develop and support SSIS packages for multiple versions of SQL server and in order to work with multiple versions I am running virtual machine.
+On my current contract I have to develop and support SSIS packages for multiple versions of SQL server and in order to work with multiple versions, I am running a virtual machine.

-Usually in the past, when I need to run application under different account, I used ShellRunAs application from Sysinternals, it creates a nice context menu which allows to type credentials for different user, but in this case it did not work, because I was running it from virtual machine.
-It complained than "The username or password is incorrect".
+Usually in the past, when I need to run the application under a different account, I used ShellRunAs application from Sysinternals, it creates a nice context menu which allows to type credentials for the different user, but in this case, it did not work, because I was running it from the virtual machine.
+It complained that "The username or password is incorrect".

-The solution for this issue is to provide additional parameter to ShellRunAs application
+The solution for this issue is to provide an additional parameter to ShellRunAs application

-The problem ShellRunAs accept this parameter when it run from command line and there is no UI to run application with that command.
-But this can be fixed by creating another context menu item which will have such parameter.
+The problem ShellRunAs accept this parameter when it runs from command line and there is no UI to run the application with that command.
+But this can be fixed by creating another context menu item which will have such a parameter.

 it also registers for link files and msc files (Microsoft management console)

-The registry files need to be modified for your system to use correct location where ShellRunAs.exe file is location, in my case it's
+The registry files need to be modified for your system to use the correct location where ShellRunAs.exe file is located, in my case it's

 Now, after I have executed registry files, I can see another context menu

-If you like command prompt, the same can be achieved using RunAs command, it does not have GUI, but works absolutely the same (you can use both Powershell and Cmd).
-On the sample below I am running Microsoft Management Studio from machine not connected to domain
+If you like command prompt, the same can be achieved using RunAs command, it does not have GUI but works absolutely the same (you can use both Powershell and Cmd).
+On the sample below I am running Microsoft Management Studio from a machine not connected to the domain

 PS C:\> runas /netonly /user:firstname.lastname@example.org "C:\Program Files (x86)\Microsoft SQL Server\120\Tools\Binn\ManagementStudio\Ssms.exe" Enter the password for email@example.com: Attempting to start C:\Program Files (x86)\Microsoft SQL Server\120\Tools\Binn\ManagementStudio\Ssms.exe as user "firstname.lastname@example.org" ...
 PS C:\>